-The not-so-humble remote control
+The remote control plays a bigger role

-A lot of basic TVs — even entry-level internet-ready models — still come with the conventional-style button-based "clicker" that we've all loved (and lost).
+A lot of basic TVs — even entry-level smart TVs — still come with the conventional-style button-based "clicker" that we've all loved (and lost).
 Higher-end TVs usually include more advanced remotes that feature some degree of voice and/or gesture control.
 These new remotes operate more like a trackpad or wireless mouse you'd use with a laptop.
 Samsung and LG are leading the way with these smart remotes.

 Even the best of these remotes can still be tedious to use if you're entering lots of text, like searching for a title.
 You have to tap out one letter at a time on the on-screen keyboard.
 For any text-heavy application, you might consider picking up a wireless keyboard.
 These keyboards operate via Bluetooth®, and most TV makers offer one that's compatible with their own models.